Record year for Australian olive oil

 Cazaly is certainly glad they did.
 Flinders Island Olives’ 2020 organic extra virgin olive oil (EVOO) won a gold medal, Best of Show Boutique Volume, Medium EVOO Reserve Champion and Best of State at the 2020 Australian International Olive Awards, and also won gold at the Royal Adelaide Show.
-It was an incredible achievement for such a small producer – Flinders Island Olives’ grove is planted over just 3.6 hectares, with 1100 trees.
+It was an incredible achievement for such a small producer.
+Flinders Island Olives’ 1100-tree grove is planted over just 3.6 hectares.

 “I know it sounds corny, but it took my breath away,” Cazaly says.
 “Last year was fantastic.”

-While Flinders Island Olives is only a small player compared to some of our bigger olive oil producers, Cazaly is expecting a good yield for their 2021 harvest – increasing to six tonnes this year, up from one and a half in 2020 and three and a half in 2019.
+While Flinders Island Olives is only a small player compared to some of our bigger olive oil producers, Cazaly is expecting a good yield for their 2021 harvest.
+It looks to increase to six tonnes this year, up from one and a half in 2020 and three and a half in 2019.

 A very good year

-Overall, the industry is expecting a record 20,000 tonnes of olive oil to be produced in 2021, as harvest nears completion.
+As harvest approaches completion, the industry expects to produce a record 20,000 tonnes of olive oil in 2021.
 Leandro Ravetti, chief oil maker at Cobram Estate – Australia’s largest olive oil producer – describes the past 12 months in northern Victoria as the “perfect conditions”, making this the best harvest yet.

 “This is one of the most incredible harvests on record due to the perfect climatic conditions,” he says.
 “A wet winter followed by a mild summer meant that, come harvest, the trees at Cobram Estate were heavy with fruit.
 More fruit means the olives ripen more slowly; they’re greener for longer.
 That extra greenness imparts the oil with more flavour.”

-Greg Mathews of Grampians Olive Co. says that in the Grampians region of Victoria, they enjoy the ideal Mediterranean climate – hot, dry summers and cold, wet winters – perfect for premium organic olive oil production.
+Greg Mathews of Grampians Olive Co. says that in the Grampians region of Victoria, they enjoy the ideal Mediterranean climate – hot, dry summers and cold, wet winters.
+It’s perfect for premium organic olive oil production.
 But this season has been a particularly good one.

-“By choice, we don’t irrigate our trees, so we’re very dependent on rainfall,” he says “Widespread rain came at the perfect time in spring 2020, setting up our olive trees for prolific flowering, which translated into a very good fruit set.
+“By choice, we don’t irrigate our trees, so we’re very dependent on rainfall,” he says “Widespread rain came at the perfect time in spring 2020, setting up our olive trees for prolific flowering.
+This translated into a very good fruit set.

 “Following spring, we had a relatively mild summer, which ensured the olives kept growing, accumulating oil and ripening to perfection.
-As a result, we’ve been blessed with a good quality and quantity of olives and couldn’t be happier with how the season has developed.”
+As a result, we’ve been blessed with good quality and quantity of olives.
+We couldn’t be happier with how the season has developed.”